-The null hypothesis (also called the "alternative hypothesis" and the "hypothesis of no difference") asserts that the statistical differences or relationships being analyzed are due to chance or random error.
-The null hypothesis $(H_0)$ is the logical alternative to the research hypothesis $(H_1)$ .
-For example, the hypothesis "The level of attention paid to radio commercials is positively related to the amount of recall of the commercial" has its logical alternative, "The level of attention paid to radio commercials is not related to the amount of recall of the commercial."
+The null hypothesis (also called the "hypothesis of no difference") asserts that the statistical differences or relationships being analyzed are due to chance or random error.
+The null hypothesis (H_0) is the logical alternative to the research hypothesis (H_1) .
+For example, the hypothesis "The level of attention paid to radio commercials is positively related to the amount of recall of the commercial" has its logical alternative (null hypothesis), "The level of attention paid to radio commercials is not related to the amount of recall of the commercials is not related to the amount of recall of the commercials is not related to the amount of recall of the commercials is not related to the amount of recall of the commercials."